ppiyush13/font-face-node/readme.md

 **@font-face/node** can be invoked from [CLI](#cli-usage) or [API](#api-usage)

 ### CLI usage
-Create a configuration file in the root project directory .
+Create a configuration file in the root project directory.
-**@font-face/node** uses cosmiconfig to read a configuration which can be configured with any of the following names:
+**@font-face/node** uses [cosmiconfig][cosmiconfig] to read a configuration which can be configured with any of the following names:

 - .font-facerc
 - .font-facerc.json